TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 StreamReader Objects
 ~~~~~~~~~~~~~~~~~~~~

-The :class:`StreamReader` class is a subclass of :class:`Codec` and defines the
+The :class:`StreamReader` kundi is a subkundi of :class:`Codec` and defines the
 following methods which every stream reader must define in order to be
 compatible with the Python codec registry.